eakarpov/joop/README.md

 ## Features

+* immutable objects
+    - objects produced by classed with dataclass annotation are immutable.

-1. toString() override
+* toString() override
+    - method toString is injected automatically for string representation of the object

-2. custom representation of an object in console.log
+* custom representation of an object in console.log
+    - uses toString() method instead of standard mechanism.
+    - can be turned off via { log: false } parameter in annotation